 This post, I’ll cover only in the second section “Create ASP.NET Web Application on MS Visual Studio 2005 (C#)”.
 I’m not going to repeat other sections again since they’re same as in the previous post.
-The other sections can be found in “Create Dynamic RSS Feed from MS SQL Server using ASP.NET, Part I: VB.NET”.
+The other sections can be found in “Create Dynamic RSS Feed from MS SQL Server using ASP.NET, Part 1: VB.NET”.

-You can download the completed project for MS Visual Studio 2005 in zipped format – DynamicRSS C#
+You can download the completed project for MS Visual Studio 2005 in zipped format – DynamicRSS C#The complete sections are listed below.

 Section